 Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy notice.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-The Firm may from time to time transfer personal data outside the EEA.
+The Firm may from time to time transfer personal data outside the UK.
 This will only be done if one or more of the following applies to the transfer:

-it is to a territory or sector within that territory that the European Commission has determined has an adequate level of protection for personal data, or appropriate safeguards as determined by the supervisory authorities
+it is to a territory or sector within that territory that the UK has determined has an adequate level of protection for personal data, or appropriate safeguards as determined by the supervisory authorities

 it is made with the informed consent of the data subject